The Trucking Industry in October 2024: What You Should Know

 Step-Deck-Trailer-Construction-Machinery

-Nationwide, October means about an hour of lost daylight.
-In many jurisdictions, permitted freight can travel only during daylight hours — so plan for more travel time for over-dimensional freight.
+All across the U.S., October ushers in about an hour of lost daylight.
+In many jurisdictions, permitted freight can travel only during daylight hours — so build in extra travel time for any over-dimensional (OD) freight moving this month.

-Speaking of permits, Indigenous Peoples’ Day is October 9.
-In many states and jurisdictions, permitting offices are closed for the day.
-If you will be shipping through multiple states, plan ahead to secure your permits so an office closure doesn’t stop your haul.
+If your OD shipment will be moving through multiple states, plan ahead to secure your permits so an office closure doesn’t stop your haul.

 How to Make The Most Of Your Budget This Month